morphismtech/distributors/blog.md

   => Iso s t (Either () (a,s)) (Either () (b,t))
 ```

 The prototypical example of a `Distributor` is `(->)`.
 Unlike monoidal profunctors, distributors have not been very well studied.
 Like `Alternative` this interface doesn't seem to get the attention it deserves.
 The name was coined by Jean Bénabou who invented the term and originally used “profunctor,” then preferred “[distributor](http://www.entretemps.asso.fr/maths/Distributors.pdf)”.
-Since "profunctor" became the preferred nomenclature, we use "distributor" or lax distributive profunctor for this more restrictive interface since it uses the distributive structure on the category with `()`, `(,)`, `Void` & `Either`.
-Its corresponding optics which I dubbed "diopters" can be thought of as positional patterns.
-If you transform an algebraic datatype into its "eithers-of-tuples" representation, you can match its algebraic structure with the algebraic combinators `>*<`, `oneP`, `>+<` & `zeroP`.
+Since "profunctor" became the preferred nomenclature, we use "distributor" or lax distributive profunctor for this more restrictive interface since it uses the distributive structure on the category with `()`, `(,)`, `Void` & `Either`. `Distributor`s have corresponding optics I dubbed "diopters" which can be thought of as positional patterns.
+If you transform an algebraic datatype into its [eithers-of-tuples](https://hackage.haskell.org/package/generics-eot-0.4.0.1/docs/Generics-Eot.html) representation, you can match its algebraic structure with the algebraic combinators `>*<`, `oneP`, `>+<` & `zeroP`.

 `Distributor`s are like an _exhaustive_ analog to `Alternative` for profunctors, but if we want to have partiality and failure we need this next interface with an even stronger analogy to `Alternative`.